AxonneQ/dbd-steamapi-proxy/README.md

 # dbd-steamapi-proxy

+# OUTDATED PROJECT.
+This repository is an old project and has been abandoned.
+The new version is private, and is a complete overhaul adding new functionality, allowing higher traffic, caching and is generally more secure.

+I am leaving this outdated repository public for others who would like to use some of the code for their own project (Poor code and bad practices, but might still be useful).

+---

 This is a simple proxy server that fetches Dead By Daylight statistics and total online player count.

 ### Available API Calls: